Eugene Ostashevsky (b. USSR / USA)

 Eugene Ostashevsky was born in Leningrad, USSR, in the explosive year of 1968.
 When he was ten, his family immigrated to the United States on a political refugee visa, and settled in Brooklyn, New York.
 Although most of the poetry he read as a teenager was in Russian, when he himself started writing in high school, he did so in English.
-His long and. inconclusive studies terminated with a Ph.D dissertation in Comparative Literature at Stanford on the concept of zero in the Renaissance; he is now teaching Core Curriculum courses at NYU.
+His long and. inconclusive studies terminated with a Ph.D dissertation in Comparative Literature at Stanford on the concept of zero in the Renaissance; he is now a professor at New York University.

 In the late 1990s, Ostashevsky was constantly doing poetry readings in San Francisco as member of both 9X9 Industries and Vainglorious.
 His work from the period came out in a series of chapbooks in collaboration with the Russian-Israeli-American artist Eugene Timerman.
 His subsequent publications include the full-length collection Iterature and the chapbook Infinite Recursor or The Bride of DJ Spinoza, the last again with Timerman.
 He has also appeared in Best American Poetry and was the recipient of a Poetry Fellowship from the New York Foundation for the Arts.